Your Stamford fund's ops desk lives in Retool and Airtable, and the cracks are now expensive

 - The system scales past Airtable's row limits as AUM and entities grow

-- Plays nicely alongside your CRM (Customer Relationship Management), business intelligence dashboards and accounting software instead of duplicating them
+- Plays nicely alongside your CRM (Customer Relationship Management), business intelligence (BI) dashboards and accounting software instead of duplicating them

 - You lose the drag-and-drop speed of editing a Retool screen yourself